Skip to content

 Capell treats upgrades as part of the product, not a pile of release-note errands.
 Composer remains the source of truth for installed versions, while capell:upgrade provides one repeatable operation that packages can plug into.

 • One visible entry point.
-Admins can use the Upgrades; deploy scripts can use the same command.
+Admins can use the Upgrades page; deploy scripts can use the same command.

 • Package-aware by default.
 Core and approved packages publish their migrations, run their upgrade commands, and record their versions through the same pipeline.